Corn Kings and One-Horse Thieves

 Can a corn field have a life after strip mining?

-Strip-mining pitted two great Illinois industries—agriculture and coal mining--against each other.
+Strip-mining pitted two great Illinois industries—agriculture and coal mining—against each other.
 Coal had long dominated, with the result that state regulations regarding the reclamation of mined land were perfunctory.
 I was asked to write about the issue often, and then, suddenly, it ceased to interest anyone.
 I never bothered to explore why; I was too grateful to not have to write about it again.

 Illinois passed its first strip mine reclamation law in 1962, and tougher laws were passed in 1968 and again in 1971.
 The environmental movement was cresting in Illinois in those years and an environmentally activist governor—Richard B. Ogilvie—occupied the governor's office.
-The 1971 Surface-Mined Land Conservation and Reclamation Act (passed with Ogilvie's support) was the most demanding yet.
-But the state's farmers, environmentalists and some coal county local governments continued to pressure for amendments to the 1971 act to make it even tougher.
+The 1971 Illinois Surface-Mined Land Conservation and Reclamation Act (passed with Ogilvie's support) was the most demanding yet.
+But the state's farmers, environmentalists, and some coal county local governments continued to press for amendments to the 1971 act to make it even tougher.
 They succeeded in 1975.
 Among other things, the 1975 amendments require that topsoil removed during mining be segregated and replaced after mining.

-Tougher, the better
+The tougher the better

 But it has been the enforcement procedures as much as the act itself which have caused controversy in Illinois and other coal states.
-"Because of the diversity . . . of physical conditions in areas subject to mining operations," the act states, "the primary governmental responsibility for developing, authorizing, issuing and enforcing regulations for surface mining . . . should rest with the states."
+"Because of the diversity . . . of physical conditions in areas subject to mining operations," the act states, "the primary governmental responsibility for developing, authorizing, issuing, and enforcing regulations for surface mining . . . should rest with the states."
 Individual states were given the option of drafting their own regulatory programs, and those programs in turn were expected to be consistent with rules and regulations derived from the act itself by the newly formed Office of Surface Mining (OSM) in the U.S. Department of Interior.
 If a state chose not to enforce the SMCRA within its borders (so far all 24 coal states have chosen to do so) or, more likely, if a state failed to develop what OSM decided was an acceptable regulatory program, OSM would enforce the act for the state.

 Originally, coal states were to have these permanent regulatory programs drafted, approved and in place by June 1980.
 (Because of delays at OSM in drafting its own permanent regulations, the deadline was later extended by seven months, until January 1981.)
 Until then, the act was to be administered under the rules of the so-called interim program which went into effect in May 1978.
 The interim program was to be run jointly by OSM and the respective state regulatory authorities.
 The interim program would allow OSM and the states time to devise more comprehensive permanent controls.
 These interim rules were less stringent than those expected in the permanent program; indeed, some key parts of the SMCRA, such as the lands-unsuitable-for-mining section and certain provisions governing the surface effects of deep mining, would not be enforced at all until the permanent program went into effect.